 Return to the Stars is a narrative tabletop role playing game designed to make it easy to tell stories of exploration and adventure in an optimistic space opera setting.
 It is a game where you can paint a better future in bold primary colors.
 A free quickstart edition of the game is available for download.
+Adventures for the game are published on an ongoing basis in the Stellar Beacon ‘zine.

 Return is part of the emerging hopepunk subgenre of speculative fiction that explores stories of resistance, community, and caring in the face of oppression.
 The novelist Alexandra Rowland coined the term, and later defined it in an essay we published.
 This essay and the game have been mentioned in articles on the hopepunk in Vox, the Washington Post, America: the Jesuit Review, and a reading list by Kat Rambo, current president of Science Fiction and Fantasy Writers of America.